jdat82/ionicv1-starter-tabs/README.md

 # Overview

-This is a ready-to-use skeleton project for IONIC v1 based on the work done for [that demo app](https://github.com/jdat82/learning-ionic).
+This is a ready-to-use skeleton project for IONIC v1 based on the work done for [this demo app](https://github.com/jdat82/learning-ionic).

-See this [README](template/README.md) file for a better understanding of what it can do for you.
+See this [README](https://github.com/jdat82/jumpstart-ionicv1-tabs/blob/master/template/README.md) file for a better understanding of what it can do for you.

 # How to proceed ?